Femoro acetabular impingement syndrome, or FAIS, can cause severe stiffness in young hips, mimicking the arthritis of an older person.

 In femoro acetabular impingement syndrome there may, less commonly, be decreased external rotation.
 Shortly we will see that they are really two different conditions that, for convenience, we wrap into one.
 In which case, Patrick's Fabere test will also be stiff and limited.

 Here's an anecdote from the chiropractic coalface.
-A 23 year old woman presented with neck pain and headaches.
+A 23-year old woman presented with neck pain and headaches.
 During the general physical examination it became apparent that she had limited and mildly painful hip flexion, adduction and internal rotation, more apparent on the left.

 Can this early recognition prevent the inexorable deformity and pain that is likely to occur?
 Only time and research will tell.

 This week I was privileged to give a lecture on femoro acetabular impingement syndrome to a group of young adults; of the thirty persons present, at least five had significant abnormalities in their hips.
 This is not an unusual or rare condition.
-And, with early detection, I'm convinced that half the hip replacement surgeries could be prevented.
+And, with early detection, I'm convinced that half the pelvic replacement surgeries could be prevented.

 Coalface 2: Pincer